 If you are arrested for DUI/DWI, in most cases, a police officer will file the paperwork necessary to revoke your driver’s license.
-Therefore after you have been arrested the FIRST thing you need to do is request a hearing on your license revocation.
-You must request this hearing within 10 days, otherwise your license will be suspended AUTOMATICALLY.
+After you have been arrested, the first thing you need to do is request a hearing on your license revocation.
+You must request this hearing within 10 days, otherwise your license will be suspended automatically.

 This hearing is separate from the criminal court trial for a DUI/DWI charge.
 You could lose your driving privileges at either one, even if you are found not guilty at the other.